AndyWanna/AndyWanna.github.io/_projects/Rover_Website.md

 - Live Map:
     - Tracks rover's live position
     - Displays "aliens" and obstacles the rover detects
-    - Can be used to select a co-oridnate for the rover to move to in manual mode
+    - Can be used to select a coordinate for the rover to move to in manual mode
 - Live Battery Information

 <div class="row">